gogins/csound-extended/REALTIME-AUDIO.md

 ```

 Then determine the default native ALSA audio format.
 On my Intel NUC this is 44100 Hz 24 bits little-endian.
 Then as there appear to be issues with Csound's default ALSA driver, Csound must use only the _PortAudio_ driver and only the _native_ ALSA audio format, e.g. on my NUC: `-+rtaudio=PortAudio -r 44100 -k 100 -fodac`.

+## Rendering to Soundfile

+You can and should use a higher-precision format for rendering to soundfiles.
+All playback software of which I am aware can handle any format and play it back properly.